postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-postman_account.md

 ### Security policies and standards

 Postman uses several technologies to ensure that your data is safe and secure.
-For more details, visit our [security page](https://www.getpostman.com/security){:target="_blank"}.
+For more details, visit our <a href="https://www.getpostman.com/security" target="_blank">security page</a>.

    *   Communication with Postman servers only happens through HTTPS and Secure WebSockets.
    *   Environment and global variables are encrypted so that only you can view them.